 Native to South Asia, sweet lime is a lemon cultivar that was produced by selective breeding.
 It’s known for its mildly sweet flesh and low acidic flavor.
-Sweet limes are excessively used in countries like Pakistan and India for making lemonades.
+Sweet limes are used in countries like Pakistan and India to make lemonades.

 Scientific name: Citrus junos

-Yuzu is a lesser known type of citrus fruit that is hardly grown for eating directly.
-Instead, it is squeezed to collect juice which is then used for preparing the famous ponzu sauce or other food items such as the yuzu vinegar or yuzu tea.
+Yuzu is a lesser-known citrus fruit that is hardly grown for eating directly.
+Instead, it is squeezed to collect the juice, which is then used to prepare the famous ponzu sauce or other food items such as yuzu vinegar or yuzu tea.

 Scientific name: Citrus reticulata × Citrus paradise

-Don’t be deceived by the name or the appearance – it may be ugly but this fruit does not fall short of flavor.
-This fruit originated from the Jamaican islands and has a wrinkled skin surrounding a pulpy flesh inside.
+Don’t be deceived by the name or the appearance – it may be ugly, but this fruit does not fall short of flavor.
+This fruit originated from the Jamaican islands and has wrinkled skin surrounding pulpy flesh.